Composite Structural Engineering Technology (CSET) Course

 This course covers the essential topics pertaining to composites engineering and the certification process.
 Its contents provide students with an awareness of the composites engineering process framework through course materials and practical applications through online discussions.
 Topics include engineering, manufacturing, maintenance, and certification of composite materials associated with civil aircraft structures.
 The course content is in accordance with FAA AC 20-107B (Composite Aircraft Structure).

 This course was developed through the collaboration of Wichita State University, industry subject matter experts, and the Federal Aviation Administration.
 The course is taught online, includes all teaching materials, and features real-world discussions facilitated by those with subject matter expertise and FAA representatives.
 Depending on prior knowledge, experience, and level of student involvement, attendees typically spend six or more hours per week, reviewing materials, participating in online discussions, and testing their knowledge.

-After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination in CSET-A, students proceed to more advanced topics through an on-line, interactive learning experience via Blackboard.
+After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination in CSET-A, students proceed to more advanced topics through an on-line, interactive learning experience via Blackboard for the next five weeks.
+The six-week module, CSET-B, follows CSET-A in a similar teaching format.
+Students may take CSET-B immediately after CSET-A, or as an option, delay CSET-B enrollment until a later offering for schedule flexibility.
 Teaching methodology includes online discussions facilitated by subject matter experts, content in PowerPoint slides available for download, and audio/visual aids.
-As an asynchronous learning process, the schedule is very flexible, with students determining their time schedule and participating at their convenience during each week of class.
+As an asynchronous learning process, the schedule is flexible, with students determining their time schedule and participating at their convenience during each week of class.